zriyansh/signoz.io/blog/2023-08-09-signoz-the-datadog-alternative-releases-their-visual-query-builder.md

 </figure>

-Let's talk about what else these features enable:
+Let's talk about what else the new Explorer pages enable:

 ### 1. Compare results by charting multiple queries together